 Autocross is unique because drivers are not racing against another person but instead racing against the clock, so keeping their eyes up, entering the turn at the right time, looking toward the exit, and always being ahead are what matter on the autocross course.
 It’s easy to become overzealous and initiate a slide or oversteer costing the driver valuable seconds.

 When students ride in the car with the instructor, the instructors make it look effortless and they cruise through the autocross in short order.
-Then the students get behind the wheel didn’t realize how much of a difference the small thing back if you hear your tires screeching hands or you’re going to be slow if you feel the ass end of the car slide out can’t dark you’re going to be slow, if you get yourself looking at the cone that you’re already passing instead of the one that you’re aiming for you’re gonna be slow still by the time we were done with the autocross course we had cut a pretty good hot 129 to be specific which was close to the top of the list for the three day course although we were busted by some of the other students it’s challenging out there.
+Then the students get behind the wheel, many don’t realize how much of a difference the small things make.
+If you hear your tires screeching, chances are you’re going to be slow.
+If you feel the ass end of the car slide out, chances are you’re going to be slow.
+If you catch yourself looking at the cone that you’re already passing instead of the one that you’re aiming for, you’re gonna be slow.
+Still, by the time we were done with the autocross course, we had cut a pretty good time – 1:29 to be specific, which was close to the top of the list for the three-day course.
+Although we were bested by some of the other students – it’s challenging out there.

 The Big Track/Lead And Follow

 Once we were done with the autocross course, we moved on to the big track – the final stage where we put all of our lessons learned to the test.
 The instructors took us out, and we did a short lead-and-follow before all of the students were allowed to really stretch their legs on the big track, those of you who have never done it, it is truly an exhilarating experience.
 However, it can also be harrowing at the same time.
 Hellcats are 700+ horsepower handfuls, and if you pitch one into a corner too hard, you can quickly find yourself into a wall or careening off the track altogether.